 An estate sale should bring order and dignity to a home in transition.
-The home behind the sale carries decades of life — photographs in frames, china passed down through generations, a workshop in the garage, a kitchen organized by someone who knew exactly where everything went.
-Families who arrive at this process are usually navigating a major life event: a parent’s move to assisted living, a divorce or relocation, a death in the family, or a long-overdue downsizing decision.
+The home behind the sale carries decades of life, photographs in frames, china passed down through generations, a workshop in the garage, and a kitchen organized by someone who knew exactly where everything went.
+Families who arrive at this process are usually working through a major life event: a parent’s move to assisted living, a divorce or relocation, a death in the family, or a long-overdue downsizing decision.
 The estate sale is one piece of that larger story.

 TLDR: